Viking Fund Management LLC Purchases Shares of 50,000 CenterPoint Energy, Inc. (NYSE:CNP)

-Viking Fund Management LLC purchased a new stake in shares of CenterPoint Energy, Inc. (NYSE:CNP – Get Rating) in the fourth quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor purchased 50,000 shares of the utilities provider’s stock, valued at approximately $1,396,000.
+Viking Fund Management LLC purchased a new stake in shares of CenterPoint Energy, Inc. (NYSE:CNP – Get Rating) during the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm purchased 50,000 shares of the utilities provider’s stock, valued at approximately $1,396,000.

-Several analysts have commented on CNP shares.
-UBS Group upgraded CenterPoint Energy from a “neutral” rating to a “buy” rating and increased their target price for the company from $27.00 to $30.00 in a research note on Tuesday, February 15th.
-The Goldman Sachs Group downgraded CenterPoint Energy from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $31.00 to $30.00 in a research note on Thursday, January 13th.
-Citigroup raised their price target on CenterPoint Energy from $26.00 to $29.00 and gave the stock a “neutral” rating in a research note on Wednesday, February 23rd.
-Scotiabank assumed coverage on CenterPoint Energy in a research note on Wednesday, December 15th.
-They issued a “sector perform” rating and a $29.00 price target on the stock.
-Finally, Zacks Investment Research cut CenterPoint Energy from a “buy” rating to a “hold” rating and set a $29.00 target price on the stock. in a report on Tuesday, December 7th.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and ten have given a buy rating to the company’s stock.
-According to MarketBeat.com, CenterPoint Energy currently has a consensus rating of “Buy” and an average target price of $28.85.
+Several brokerages have recently issued reports on CNP.
+Zacks Investment Research cut CenterPoint Energy from a “buy” rating to a “hold” rating and set a $29.00 target price on the stock. in a report on Tuesday, December 7th.
+Scotiabank assumed coverage on CenterPoint Energy in a research report on Wednesday, December 15th.
+They issued a “sector perform” rating and a $29.00 price target for the company.
+JPMorgan Chase & Co. assumed coverage on CenterPoint Energy in a research report on Friday, December 10th.
+They issued an “overweight” rating for the company.
+StockNews.com lowered CenterPoint Energy from a “hold” rating to a “sell” rating in a research report on Thursday, March 3rd.
+Finally, The Goldman Sachs Group lowered CenterPoint Energy from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $31.00 to $30.00 in a research report on Thursday, January 13th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and ten have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $28.85.

-CenterPoint Energy (NYSE:CNP – Get Rating) last issued its earnings results on Tuesday, February 22nd.
-The utilities provider reported $0.36 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.31 by $0.05.
-The firm had revenue of $2.31 billion for the quarter, compared to analysts’ expectations of $1.72 billion.
+CenterPoint Energy (NYSE:CNP – Get Rating) last announced its quarterly earnings results on Tuesday, February 22nd.
+The utilities provider reported $0.36 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.31 by $0.05.
+The firm had revenue of $2.31 billion during the quarter, compared to analyst estimates of $1.72 billion.
 CenterPoint Energy had a return on equity of 14.46% and a net margin of 17.79%.
-During the same period in the previous year, the firm posted $0.29 earnings per share.
-As a group, equities research analysts predict that CenterPoint Energy, Inc. will post 1.39 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the business earned $0.29 earnings per share.
+Equities research analysts anticipate that CenterPoint Energy, Inc. will post 1.39 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 10th.
-Shareholders of record on Thursday, February 17th will be given a dividend of $0.17 per share.
-The ex-dividend date is Wednesday, February 16th.
-This represents a $0.68 annualized dividend and a dividend yield of 2.38%.
-CenterPoint Energy’s dividend payout ratio (DPR) is presently 30.09%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, March 10th.
+Investors of record on Thursday, February 17th will be issued a $0.17 dividend.
+The ex-dividend date of this dividend is Wednesday, February 16th.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 2.38%.
+CenterPoint Energy’s payout ratio is 30.09%.

 CenterPoint Energy, Inc is a holding company, which engages in the business of power generation and distribution.
 It operates through the following segments: Houston Electric Transmission & Distribution (T&D), Indiana Electric Integrated, Natural Gas Distribution, Energy Services, Infrastructure Services, Midstream Investments, and Corporate and Other.